upinder-sujlana/Multithreading_Python/README.md

 Each thread instance goes and gets one command out of the work_queue and then runs it and puts the results in the resulsts_queue.

 Eventually I take the results out of the results_queue and convert it into a dictionary to then be printed out.

+The script also needs paramiko library installed.

+The script at the moment a hardcoded IP of the remote linux box.
+Change to the IP of your choice.

+Additionally the script picks picks USERNAME and PASSWORD enviromental variable.
+Please set them accordingly.